alexstevovich/filestr/README.md

 # filestr

-Takes a list of files and combines their content into a single string.
+Takes a list of files and combines their contents into a single string.
 A minimal and atomic function.

 ## Install